RyukyuInteractive/boilerplate/devin.md

 - Define only one function or class or type per file
 - Do not use multiple exports in a single file

+# Tests

+- Do not create tests for files with side effects such as database operations
+- Use only `test` and `expect` from `bun:test`
+- Test titles should use Japanese
+- Filename format is "*.test.ts"

 # Code

 - Use descriptive naming conventions